 Five hundred miles and 25 years removed from the dollhouse of my childhood, I catch myself daydreaming about afternoons spent sitting at the dining room table with my mother, creating my own miniatures.
 On the way out, I buy a tiny flat of flower seedlings, just for old times’ sake.

 In southwest Tulsa, the old community of Red Fork is home to another collection of miniatures.
 Over the clinking of silverware and china, a train whistle sounds and a model train races around a track near the ceiling at Ollie’s Station Restaurant.
 The fried chicken and friendly service make the diner a favorite haunt for southwest Tulsans, but it’s the restaurant’s huge collection of model trains that makes it an ideal stop for families traveling with children.
-On one memorable visit, we watched a toddler dash around the dining room, arms outstretched, overcome with sudden glee at the sight of a train rolling along a wooden track high above his head.

 Just behind the Carnegie Library on Route 66 in Sapulpa, Heritage Park – known locally as “The Big Build” – stands as a testimonial to the power of volunteerism.
 Over a period of nine days, using materials donated by a local bank, about 1,700 volunteers of all ages and backgrounds teamed up to construct a unique children’s playground celebrating the city’s history.
 The long-closed Teepee Drive-In is featured here, along with elaborate sliding boards, a pretend firehouse and a giant oil derrick that kids can climb.
 Restrooms are available, making this a good pit stop for fidgety kids.